Have you ever felt surprised by your mood unexpectedly shifting and an emotion suddenly boiling up?

 I offer individual coaching sessions and workshops.

-If you are enjoying my posts you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
+If you enjoy my posts, you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
 All you need to do is to click the follow button in the right hand corner of your screen.